 A fully articulated passive flap was first proposed by Bottasso et al. (2015b).
-The idea is in that case to offset the flap center of gravity forward of the hinge line.
+The idea is in this case to offset the flap center of gravity forward of the hinge line.
 This way, flapwise accelerations of the blade excite a response of the flap that, by changing the airfoil camber, tends to oppose the acceleration itself, thereby attenuating blade loading and in turn fatigue.
-The flap is also aerodynamically balanced, in the sense that it is designed in order not to respond to the deliberate changes in angle of attack imposed by the wind turbine control system.
-Multiple load cases were considered through a loose coupling procedure based on a state-of-the-art aeroservoelastic simulator and a typical section model, indicating very promising performance.
+The flap is also aerodynamically balanced, in the sense that it is designed not to respond to the deliberate changes in the angle of attack imposed by the wind turbine control system.
+Multiple load cases were considered through a loose coupling procedure based on a state-of-the-art aeroservoe-lastic simulator and a typical section model, indicating very promising performance.

 As the literature shows, a few recent studies have considered passive flaps for HAWTs.
-However, one of the most promising solutions for rotorcraft applications, the blade free-tip, has been explored and tested only during the '90ies by the FLEXHAT program (van Kuik and Dekker, 1992; Hagg et al., 1993).
+However, one of the most promising solutions for rotorcraft applications, the blade free tip, was only explored and tested during the 90s by the FLEXHAT program (van Kuik and Dekker, 1992; Hagg et al., 1993).
 That study considered a two-bladed HAWT equipped with an elastomeric teeter, a flexbeam allowing a limited flapping motion, as well as two passively activated blade tips.
-Despite the considerable advantages in terms of load reduction, the solution was not further developed due to its inherent complexity.
+Despite the considerable advantages in terms of load reduction, the solution was not developed further due to its inherent complexity.